 - the value and duration of the contract/grant; and

 - a description of the scope of services required – in this case, under Module B – STS USO and Module C- Payphones USO, of the Agreement.

 The register of contracts and grants is available online.

 Productivity Commission Report into the Telecommunications Universal Service Obligation

-USO arrangements were put in place before the widespread availability of mobile and broadband services.
+USO arrangements were originally put in place before the widespread use of mobile and broadband services.
 In April 2016, the Government requested the Productivity Commission (PC) undertake an inquiry into the future direction of the USO in an evolving telecommunications market.

 The PC released its report into the telecommunications USO on 19 June 2017.
 The report provided a range of recommendations regarding the future of universal access to a minimum level of retail telecommunication services.
 The final report is available on the Productivity Commission's website.

 The Government released its response to the Productivity Commission's inquiry into the Telecommunications Universal Service Obligation on 20 December 2017.
 The response outlined the Government's intention to establish a Universal Service Guarantee.
 The Government confirmed its approach to the USG in December 2018, while committing to further improving USG delivery over time.